 Information on issues relating to SB214 (KCC Strong Oppose):

-Kentucky Senate Bill 214 is a bill that would effectively eliminate net metering and restrict Kentucky’s growing independent solar energy industry.
+Kentucky Senate Bill 214 was a bill filed near the very end of the 30 day session that would have effectively eliminated net metering and restrict Kentucky’s growing independent solar energy industry.
 While the solar industry is surging in other states – employment in the US solar industry grew by 25% last year and now exceeds 260,000 workers – this bill would shut down home-grown solar growth in Kentucky.

 Articles on SB214: